sheeran/octoblog/source/_posts/2012-11-02-upgrading-my-apple-gear.markdown

 *Quite Significant Caveat:* Aside from my iPhone 4, I have never seen a Retina display in person.
 Not on the new MacBook Pro's, or the newer iPads.
 Based on what I've read from others, I'm certain my thoughts would change if I did.

 ### iPad
 Of my three devices, not replacing my iPad is the easiest decision.
-I use it almost exclusively for reading around the house, at least until the next version of [Kingdom Rush] comes out.
+I use it almost exclusively for reading around the house, at least until the next version of [Kingdom Rush][1] comes out.
 It does exactly what I need.
 I'm intrigued by the smaller size of the iPad Mini and will probably upgrade when it gets a Retina display.

 ### iPhone
 My first iPhone was a 3GS and I only upgraded to a 4 out of necessity when the battery pretty much crapped out while I was a trip.
 I plan on switching to Verizon and getting a iPhone 5 for my wife to replace her current crappy flip phone.
 I might as well get one too.